 By using your personal credit card to cover business expenses you’re putting your own credit and financial future on the line.
 While your small business could be doing great right now (and hopefully it will continue to grow) you cannot predict the future.
 Starting a small business, and keeping it afloat, is a tricky and risky thing to do.
 If your business falls into hard times your own personal credit could suffer.

-Furthermore, in the event that your business has legal issues, because your personal finances are intertwined with your business’s finances, your persona assets could be at risk.
+Furthermore, in the event that your business has legal issues because your personal finances are intertwined with your business’s finances, your personal assets could be at risk.

 Build Your Business Credit Profile

 If you only use your personal credit card for business expenses and never set up a business credit card, your business will miss out on building its own business credit profile.
 A business credit card will allow you to build on your business’s credit score.

 Furthermore, having a business credit profile and a great business credit score will open up even more financial possibilities for you and your business in the future.
 Potential business lenders will want to see that you have a business plan and a profitable company, but they’ll also want to see that you can handle credit responsibly and appropriately.